deltachat/chatmail/www/src/privacy.md

 This chatmail server neither asks for nor retains personal information.
-Chatmail servers exist to reliably transmit (store and deliver) end-to-end encrypted messages to one or more devices.
+Chatmail servers exist to reliably transmit (store and deliver) end-to-end encrypted messages between user's devices.
+A Chatmail server aims to mirror how the Signal messenger server works and is optimized and geared towards usage by the Delta Chat messenger app.
-A Chatmail server is more similar to how the Signal messenger server relays messages than to classic e-mail servers who maintain permanent storage with readable personal data.
+A chatmail server is very unlike classic e-mail servers that maintain permanent storage with readable personal data for their users.

-In particular,
+In particular, this chatmail server

-- this chatmail server unconditionally removes any messages after {{ config.delete_mails_after }} days.
+- unconditionally removes messages after {{ config.delete_mails_after }} days,

+- prohibits sending out un-encrypted messages,

-- Log files are ephemeral and only analyzed for debugging purposes
+- only has temporary log files used solely for debugging purposes.

-Technically, you may think of Chatmail servers as a "messaging router" at Internet-scale.
+Technically, you may think of Chatmail servers as a decentralized "chat messaging router" at Internet-scale.
-Legally, authorities might regard this chatmail server as a "classic e-mail" server which collects and tracks personal data, requiring an according privacy policy.
+Legally, authorities might regard chatmail as a "classic e-mail" server which collects and retains personal data.
 We do not agree on this interpretation.
-Yet, we provide more legal details below to make life easier for data protection specialists and lawyers.
+Nevertheless, we provide more legal details below to make lifer easier for data protection specialists and lawyers scrutinizing chatmail operations.

 ## 1. Name and contact information